Summarize any special skills and qualifications acquired from employment or other experience.

 The Wooden Spoon has standards that we would like to maintain.
 To maintain these standards, we need to work cooperatively with each other.
 We expect you to be courteous and helpful to fellow employees.
 Your conduct is important to the success of the business and your own personal feelings of self-worth.
 We depend on your loyalty and use of good judgment.
 We expect you to never divulge confidential information about the business.
 Loyalty shows how well you like your job.
 Whenever people work together it is possible for there to be some misunderstandings, because of personality, different viewpoints, or pressures of work.
 If you have a problem involving work or a question don't be afraid to ask a manger or owner.
 Do not discuss problems among yourselves, rather go to a leader.
 Communication is everything.

 Do not whisper among employees.
-If it’s not something that you can say out loud don't say it.
+If itโs not something that you can say out loud don't say it.
 Gossiping about other employees will not be accepted.
-Visiting is permissible, but stopping work to visit is not
+Visiting is permissible, but stopping work to visit is not.

 Family or friends are not permitted in the kitchen while you are working.